Quansight-Labs/free-threaded-compatibility/docs/thread_sanitizer.md

 git clone https://github.com/python/cpython.git -b 3.14
 ```

 - Configure and build the interpreter.
-Below instructions are for Linux
+The instructions below are for Linux
     (Windows and macOS may require some changes).
 We skip the instructions on how
     to install the Clang compiler.